-Regarded as one of the best goalkeepers in the women’s game and captain on the Germany Women’s National Team, Angerer signed with Portland Thorns FC on Jan.
-13, 2014.
+The 2013 FIFA Women’s World Player of the Year winner and captain of the Germany Women’s National Team, goalkeeper Nadine Angerer signed with Portland Thorns FC on Jan.
+13, 2014, as a discovery player.

 2014: Tallied a season-high six saves in a 3-1 win over FC Kansas City April 26 in regular-season home opener ...
 Recorded two saves in a 1-1 draw on the road at Sky Blue FC on April 19 ...
 Made her Thorns FC debut April 12, recording two saves and earning her first NWSL shutout in a 1-0 road win at Houston.

 2013-14: Was awarded the FIFA Ballon d’Or as the Women’s World Player of the Year in January 2014 ...

 Helped guide Australian W-League side Brisbane Roar to the league championship game.

 2012-2013: Earned the 2013 UEFA Best Women’s Player in Europe Award for her performance with the Germany Women’s National Team during the 2013 UEFA Women’s European Championship and with 1.
 FFC Frankfurt during the 2012-13 Frauen Bundesliga campaign ...
 Signed with Australian W-League

 club Brisbane Roar in July 2013 after four-and-a-half seasons with 1.
 FFC Frankfurt ...
 Appeared in four matches for Brisbane during the 2013-14 season as she was slowed by a thigh injury early in the campaign ...
 Made 18 league appearances for 1.
 FFC Frankfurt during the 2012-13 Frauen Bundesliga season, logging 1,620 minutes as 1.
 FFC Frankfurt earned a third-place finish in the league before transferring to Brisbane.